-Playing God (R& D Version) is an interactive, immersive Virtual Reality artwork testing out a branching, multi-option narrative.
-Once the VR headset is put on, the viewer will find themselves in a futuristic multi-colonised solar system, where they play the part of the Captain of an outpost facing a huge humanitarian crisis.
-The viewer playing this role is able to direct the narrative of the work by making decisions on the ethical dilemmas they are confronted by as the narrative plays out – in effect they will be ‘Playing God’.
+Playing God is an interactive, immersive Virtual Reality (VR) artwork using a branching, multi-option narrative.
+It’s a narrative journey punctuated by abstraction; once the VR headset is put on, the viewer will find themselves in a futuristic multi-colonised solar system, where they play the part of the Captain of a spacestation facing a huge humanitarian crisis, where thousands of refugees seek refuge at their door.
+The viewer playing this role directs the narrative making critical decisions based on the ethical dilemmas confronted them – in effect ‘Playing God’.

-The ethical dilemmas are modelled on the notion of ‘Lifeboat Ethics’, which asks you what you would do if you were captain of a lifeboat with fifty people on it, and room for ten more, but a hundred people were swimming in the water.
-Who would you save and why?
-Lifeboat Ethics explores different philosophical viewpoints on ecological management and the value of human lives.
-The work uses the Socratic Method of asking and answering questions to develop and discount opinions, aiming to evoke a deeper engagement with the work’s ideas.
+Modelled on the refugee crisis in the Mediterranean, the work uses ‘Lifeboat Ethics’ – which asks you what you would do if you were captain of a lifeboat with fifty people on it, and room for ten more, but a hundred people were swimming in the water.
+Who would you save and why? – to explore different philosophical viewpoints on ecological management and the value of human lives.
+It aims to challenge the viewer’s preconceptions through a branching narrative using the Socratic Method – asking and answering questions to develop and discount opinions – so to evoke a deeper engagement with the work’s ideas.

 Viewed the work?